plexguide/Unraid_Intel-ARC_Deployment/README.md

 ![Data Savings](https://i.imgur.com/Saic5J4.png)

 **Explanation**: AV1 encoding can drastically reduce storage needs.
 For example, a 300TB library could be reduced to 75-100TB, making it an efficient solution for large media libraries.

 ---

+## AV1 Drawbacks

+For more information on the potential drawbacks of using AV1 encoding, including device compatibility issues and increased resource usage during transcoding, please visit the [AV1 Drawbacks page](https://github.com/plexguide/Unraid_Intel-ARC_Deployment/wiki/AV1-Drawbacks).

+---